The Importance of Credo in Multiagent Learning: Discussion and Future Work

 \section{Discussion and Future Work}

-We propose a model of credo that regulates how an agent optimizes their behavior for different groups they belong to (i.e., self, teams, or system).
+We proposed a model of credo that regulates how agents optimize their behavior for different groups they belong to (i.e., self, teams, or system).
 Our analysis serves as a proof of concept for exploring how agents simultaneously optimize for multiple objectives and learn to cooperate and coordinate.
 Our main contributions are two-fold.
 First, we show how agents are able to form cooperative policies that are robust to some amount of self-focus.
-Contrary to Gretzky's belief in Section~\ref{sec:intro}, we find that full common interest among the population in Cleanup achieves less reward than when agents are slightly self-focused, expanding a similar result in~\cite{Durugkar2020BalancingIP} to social dilemmas.
-Second, we discover a new scenario that achieves high reward, when agents have high team-focus compared to other parameters.
-We find teams are not required to have full common interest to achieve high rewards, unlike how previous models of teams have been implemented~\cite{Jaderberg2019HumanlevelPI,Baker2020EmergentTU,chung2021map}.
-This has significant implications is settings when the amount of self-focus among agents may be unknown or full alignment of a population's or team's interests may not be possible or desired.
-As Organizational Psychology-inspired team frameworks become more popular in multiagent systems~\cite{Andrejczyk2017Concise}, incorporating team-focus into agent decision making becomes increasingly relevant.
+Second, we find that agents achieve high population reward with high team-focus compared to other credo parameters.
+Teams are also not required to have full common interest to achieve high reward, unlike previous definitions of teams~\cite{Jaderberg2019HumanlevelPI,Baker2020EmergentTU,chung2021map}.
+This has significant implications in settings where the amount of agents' self-focus may be unknown, or full alignment of a group's interests may not be possible or desired.

 A key takeaway of this work is that full cooperation in a system of individual learners may not achieve the highest reward, despite several recent studies using this scenario as a basis for comparison~\cite{Wang2019EvolvingIM,gemp2020d3c,McKee2020SocialDA}.
 This is contrary to the spirit of Gretzky's observation mentioned in the introduction: a certain amount of personal striving is beneficial for the system overall.
 We observed that fully cooperative systems did not take full advantage of the efficiencies of labor division and task specialization, which did arise when agents had some self- or team-focus.
 This tended to be particularly problematic as the number of agents sharing rewards increased, indicating a correlation between team structure, credo, and learning role-specialization.
 Similar to a recent single-agent finding~\cite{arumugam2021information}, we hypothesize this is due to increased complexity in credit assignment as the reward-sharing group increases in size.